docker/docs/docker-cloud/getting-started/deploy-app/10_provision_a_data_backend_for_your_service.md

 In this command, we're creating a link from the `web` service (specified at the end of the command) to the `redis` service, and naming the link `redis`.

 Next, visit or `curl` the load balanced web endpoint again.
-You'll notice that the web service now counts of the number of visits to the web service.
+The web service now counts of the number of visits to the web service.
 This uses the Redis data backend, and is synchronized between all of the service's containers.

 If you're using curl, you should see the counter incrementing like this: